kubernetes-sigs/kubespray/contrib/terraform/gcp/README.md

 `gcp_project` variable is used to set the GCP project_id.

+`gcp_service_account` absoulte path of the gcp-service-account json file

+`ssh_key` absoulte path of the key file which contains private key

+`generate_inventory_file` this file is part of this repo and used to generate the ansible inventory file.

 `user_name` variable is used to set user name in kubespray inventory host file.

 Ensure that username set for `user_name` matches the username used for SSH key generation.